TomatenKuchenDEV/docs/docs/convert.md

 ---
 title: Converting currencies and units of measurement
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Using the convert command currencies and units of measurement can be converted.
+description: Using the convert command currencies and units of measurement can be converted.
 ---

 ## Command {#commands}